 Topics in the Literature of American Cultures

-Boroughs and Barrios: Moving in and through NYC & LA - Online course
+Boroughs and Barrios: Moving in and through NYC & Los Angeles

 The Statue of Liberty with welcome torch always raised.
 The Hollywood sign against golden California hills.
 Subways and freeways running like arteries above and below ground, offering to transport us around and across the city.
 Many iconic images of New York City and Los Angeles construct U.S. urban centers as a space of endless movement and possibility.
 Physically, New York and Los Angeles spread across the map and encompass multiple neighborhoods and communities, seemingly facilitating our ability to access, explore, and find new connections.
 Socially and economically, both cities have been figured as distinctly “American” dreamscapes—places of refuge and freedom, success, and self-invention—that hinge on the promise that the American city works like an open circuit, enabling unrestricted movement and mobility to and for everyone who visits or decides to make it home.